Classical kemençe

-The classical kemenche (Klasik kemençe), Armudî kemençe ('pear-shaped kemenche') or Politiki lyra (πολίτικη λύρα, 'Constantinopolitan lyre') is a pear-shaped bowed instrument that derived from the medieval Greek byzantine lyre.
+The classical kemenche (Klasik kemençe), Armudî kemençe ('pear-shaped kemenche') or Politiki lyra (πολίτικη λύρα, 'Constantinopolitan lyre') is a pear-shaped bowed instrument that derived from the medieval Greek Byzantine lyre.

 It was mainly used by Greek immigrants from Asia Minor and in classical Ottoman music.
 The instrument was also used earlier for popular music, such as early "Smyrna-Style" Rebetiko and played till nowadays.
 It has become the main bowed instrument of Ottoman classical music since the mid 19th century.

 Etymology

 The name Kemençe derives from the Persian Kamancheh, and means merely "small bow".

 The name lyra derives from the name of the ancient Greek lyre and was used in medieval times, see Byzantine lyra.

 Playing

 It is played in the downright position, by resting it between both knees or on one knee when sitting.
 It is always played "braccio", that is, with the tuning head uppermost.
-The kemenche bow is called the yay (Yay) and the doksar (δοξάρι), the Greek term for bow.
+The kemenche bow is called the yay (Yay) and the doksar (δοξάρι), the Turkish and Greek terms for bow respectively.

 The strings are stopped by touching them by the side with the nails, like for many folk fiddles from Southeastern Europe to the Indian sub-continent, including the Indian sarangi.